syncfusion-content/wpf-docs/wpf/TreeView/Expand-collapse.md

 * RootNodes : Expands only the root item when loaded.
 * AllNodes : Expands all the items when loaded.

-## Expand/Collapse a node based on mapping property
+## Saving and loading expand state of node from the property in data object

-TreeView supports to expand/collapse the nodes based on the value of a boolean mapping property in the underlying data object by using `IsExpandedPropertyName` property.
+You can bind expand state of node to the bool property in underlying data object by using `IsExpandedPropertyName` property.
+TreeView updates the expanded of node when underlying data object property gets changed and vice versa.

 {% tabs %}
 {% highlight xaml %}